Four residents, two firefighters injured in Hartford Bulkeley Avenue fire

 HARTFORD, Conn.
 (WTNH) — Four residents and two firefighters were injured in a fire on Bulkeley Avenue in Hartford Monday morning.

 The Hartford Fire Department responded to a two-story home at 50 Bulkeley Ave. in the city’s West End neighborhood just before 1 a.m.
-At the scene, smoke was coming from a kitchen fire with heavy smoke on the second floor.
+At the scene, smoke came from a kitchen fire with heavy smoke on the second floor.

 Fire personnel removed two residents from the fire — one adult and one child — and officials said both were not breathing.
 CPR was performed before the ambulance arrived, and both were transported to the hospital in serious condition.